Hidden Valley Kings: History

 Eventually, the Hidden Valley Kings gained independence as a gang, as the original concept and philosophy of the Queen City Kings seemed to have died with Korn, the gangs former leader.
 Korn's half-brother began to get heavily involved in rap and radio (many of the Original Queen City Kings were actually aspiring rap artists, with a full LP to their credit), seemingly leaving the gang life behind.
 The HVK now represents themselves with black bandanas.
 In the 2000s the gang's activities consisted mainly of selling narcotics for profit, though Corn often stated that "There are many hustles outside of selling drugs." they began organizing the neighborhood, mimicking the Charlotte-Mecklenburg Police Department, dividing it into three zones.
 The Hidden Valley Kings don't have many known enemies, but within the neighborhood members have been known to have altercations with the United Blood Nation.

 The Hidden Valley kings home base is the Hidden Valley Neighborhood located on the city's northeast side.
 A small fraction of the gang also dominate a few apartments on West Blvd.
 But majority of them hangout in their home base neighborhood.

 On November 28, 2005, members of the Hidden Valley Kings ran into a rival drug dealer who refused to pay taxes at Eastland Mall.
 After a shootout in the mall's food court, the victim managed to escape.
 Later that night, the Kings lured the dealer into a local motel on North Tryon Street as they attempted to ambush the victim.
 Once again, the victim managed to escape.
 The Kings chased him down Tryon as the passengers of the two vehicles exchanged fire.
 After colliding with a telephone pole, the victim ran into a nearby neighborhood.
 After a brief chase, the Kings eventually caught up to the victim and while cornered, killed him, shooting him point-blank with an AK-47.

 The brutal manner in which the murder occurred triggered the Charlotte-Mecklenburg Police Department to begin taking action against the gang.
 The department put together a Special Operations Unit to take down the Hidden Valley Kings.
 They gathered informants and followed the Kings for almost two years gathering information on how the gang operated.
-On March 30, 2007, more than one hundred task force agents cracked down on the Kings.
-They arrested over 20 Hidden Valley King members, including the leaders, on multiple charges.
+On March 30, 2007, more than one hundred task force agents arrested over 20 Hidden Valley King members, including the leaders, on multiple charges.